 Cloudflare grew revenue 154% to $1.67B and large customers 147% to 3,497 via unified Zero Trust and edge services.

-Cloudflare, Inc., a Large Enterprise Cloud Infrastructure & DevOps company, achieved measurable value creation through Market Entry and Customer Expansion.
-In FY2021 (ended December 31, 2021), Cloudflare reported total revenue of $656.
+Cloudflare, Inc., a Large Enterprise Cloud Infrastructure & DevOps company, created value through Market Entry and Customer Expansion.

 Cloudflare is a global network services company that operates one of the world's largest distributed cloud networks, spanning over 310 cities across more than 100 countries and connecting approximately 20% of the internet.
 Founded in 2009 and headquartered in San Francisco, Cloudflare went public on NYSE in September 2019.
 Cloudflare built its initial market position as a content delivery network (CDN) and DDoS mitigation provider, offering free and low-cost plans that gave it unmatched internet-scale distribution reach.